astropy/ci-helpers/README.md

   types.
 If given, the build will run only if the ``TRAVIS_EVENT_TYPE`` matches with any of the listed ones.
 Otherwise the build exits and passes on Travis without running the tests.
-This is a way to control builds to run only on pushes to master, or for Travis cron jobs.
+This is a way to control builds to run only on pushes to main, or for Travis cron jobs.
 Valid event types
   are: ``push``, ``pull_request``, ``api`` or ``cron``.

 * ``PIP_FALLBACK``: the default behaviour is to fall back to try to pip